With Our Eyes On The Future,

 Assist the efforts of private individuals, commercial entities, and humanitarian organizations to broaden acceptance of tiny homes as code-compliant residential structures on a nationwide basis

-Encourage and foster collaboration between our members companies in ways that will allow them to better serve the tiny home community
+Encourage and foster collaboration between our members and industry leaders in ways that will allow them to better serve the tiny home community

 Produce and coordinate organized events for its member companies to promote their various goods and services.